Community & Alumni Impact

 After a semester of service learning, many students are invited back to work as interns or in paid positions.
 And for a number of students, their service learning partner becomes their first employer after graduation.
 Many of our partner organizations are staffed by former CSUMB service learning students.
 And for some students, their service learning leads to the creation of brand new community organizations.
 Two outstanding examples are the César Chávez Futból Academy & Everyone’s Harvest Farmer’s Markets.

-Everyone’s Harvest was founded in 2002 by Iris Peppard building on her capstone project as a service learning student at Cal State Monterey Bay.
+Everyone’s Harvest was founded in 2002 by Iris Peppard building on her capstone project as a service learning student at CSU Monterey Bay.
 Since then, the small nonprofit has grown into a robust, values-driven 501(c)3 organization.
 It operates five certified farmers’ markets and is a catalyst for health-related programs across Monterey County.
 The mission is to provide access to healthy, affordable fruits and vegetables through certified farmers’ markets and community food programs.
 The vision is for every community to have a fair and sustainable food system.

 The César Chávez Futból Academy (CCFA) was born with the vision of two CSUMB Service Learner college athletes who wanted to offer more to the community, Anthony Velazquez and Craig Sterling.
-After completing their service learning at the Cesar Chavez Library, the continued to offer after school soccer and homework help for the children of the neighborhood.
+After completing their service learning at the Cesar Chavez Library, they continued to offer after school soccer and homework help for the children of the neighborhood.
 Today, ten years later, CCFA has four teams that compete state-wide at the highest level, and run clinics and afterschool support for boys and girls of ages 5 to 18.
 The mission of the César Chávez Futból Academy is to provide opportunity for community youth and families to enhance their lives through academic success and the game of soccer.

 Sunday Morning at Everyone's Harvest Farmer's Market, Marina, CA